-- First, bake your potatoes.
-Preheat oven to 450ºF.
-Then, run your potatoes under cold water to remove any residue and pat them dry.
-Drizzle then with of olive oil (~1 teaspoon per potato) and season them with salt with 1/8 teapsoon of salt.
-Tightly wrap each potato with tin foil.
-Bake at 450ºF for around 50-60 minutes, or until the potatoes are easily pierced with a fork.
+- First, bake the potatoes.
+Preheat the oven to 450ºF.
+Run the potatoes under cold water to remove any residue and pat them dry.
+Drizzle and season each potato with olive oil (about 1 teaspoon per potato) and 1/8 teaspoon of salt.
+Tightly wrap each potato with foil.
+Bake for about 50-60 minutes, until the potatoes are easily pierced with a fork.

-- Mealwhile, heat a large skillet over medium/high heat and add 2 tablespoons of olive oil.
-When olive oil is fragrant, add onion and garlic and sauté for 2-3 minutes.
+- While the potatoes are baking, heat the remaining 2 tablespoons of olive oil in a large skillet over medium/high heat.
+When the oil is fragrant, add the onion and garlic and sauté for 2-3 minutes.
 Remove from skillet and set aside.

-- Once your potatoes are fork tender, unwrap them from the tin foil and let them cool for 10 minutes.
+- Once the potatoes are baked, unwrap the foil and let them cool for 10 minutes and reduce the oven temperature to 375ºF.
 Slice the warm potatoes in half (hotdog style) and carefully hollow out the insides with a tablespoon scoop.
-Be sure to keep the skin of the potato intact with about 1/4-inch of flesh so that they are sturdy enough to hold the mashed potato mixture.
+Place the potato flesh into a large bowl.
+Keep the skin of the potato intact with about 1/4-inch of flesh so they are sturdy enough to hold the mashed potato mixture.
 You should have 8 total potato skins.

-- Place the flesh of the potatoes into a large bowl.
-Add butter, beef broth, and Greek yogurt and mix to combine.
-You want to make sure the potato flesh is mashed, so you can either use a spoon, potato masher, or hand mixer.
-Add sour cream, cheddar cheese, sauteed onions, cooked bacon pieces, salt, pepper, and red pepper flakes to the bowl and mix well.
+- To the large bowl with the potato flesh, add the butter, beef broth, and Greek yogurt.
+Mix to combine using a spoon, potato masher, or hand mixer (the mixture should be really mashed).
+Add the sour cream, 2/3 cup of cheddar cheese, sautéd onions and garlic, cooked bacon pieces, remaining salt, pepper, and red pepper flakes to the bowl and mix well.

-- Carefully spoon potato mixture evenly into the 8 potato skins.
+- Spoon the potato mixture evenly into the 8 potato skins.

-- Spray a baking sheet with nonstick cooking spray and then place each of the potato boats onto the baking sheet.
+- Spray a baking sheet with nonstick cooking spray (or line a baking sheet with foil and spray the foil with nonstick cooking spray).
+Place all 8 of the filled potato skins onto the baking sheet.

 - Bake at 375ºF for 15 minutes.

-- Remove them from the oven, sprinkle with cheddar cheese and place them back into the oven for an additional 5 minutes to melt the cheese.
+- Remove the potatoes from the oven, sprinkle with the remaining cheddar cheese, and bake for another 5 minutes to melt the cheese.

-- Finally, remove from the oven, let cool for a few minutes, and then top with all of your favorite toppings!
+- Let the potatoes cool for a few minutes, top with all of your favorite toppings, and enjoy!

 Tips & Notes